PrefectHQ/prefect/docs/orchestration/concepts/tokens.md

 ### CLI

-To create a token with the CLI run the `create-token` command with the desired token name and scope.
+To create a key with the CLI run the `create-token` command with the desired key name and scope.
 For more information on how to use the CLI go [here](cli.html).

 ```
 $ prefect auth create-token -n my-runner-token -s RUNNER